ErgoDine Chair

 "The ergonomic back design helps keep my back in good posture."

-"This chair makes provides great support to my back!"
+"This chair provides great support to my back!"

 Problem